 A car lease swap, or a lease transfer, can get you out of a lease early by transferring it to someone else.

-It can be a great solution if you cannot make your lease payments or are looking for a short-term vehicle solution.
+Car lease swapping can be a great solution if you cannot make your lease payments or are looking for a short-term vehicle solution.
 However, if you don’t perform a lease swap by the book, you could be left footing the bill for the lease payments (while someone else drives into the sunset with the leased car!).

-How to swap a lease
+How a lease transfer works

 1. Make sure that you can swap your lease